donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

 guarantees are sacrificed to provide conveniences for the designer.
 For example, many previous design tools in OSPREY attempt to compute rigorous approximations to partition function values.
-To compute the approximations in a reasonable amount of time, the designer has to hope that sufficient computational resources are available, and that the design calculation finishes to completion without exausting memory resources.
+To compute the approximations in a reasonable amount of time, the designer has to hope that sufficient computational resources are available, and that the design calculation completes without exhausting memory resources.
-The designer usually has no idea how much time or memory is needed to complete design calculations either, and stopping the computation early usualy gives no useful results.
-So running a design becomes a huge gamble of whether or not the design can finish in a reasonable amount of time with the compute resources available, but the designer can't know if the computation will finish util after spending the resources, both time and compute.
+The designer usually has no a priori knowledge of how much time or memory is needed to complete design calculations, and stopping the computation early usually gives no useful results.
+So running a design becomes a gamble of whether or not the design can finish in a reasonable amount of time with the compute resources available, but the designer can't know if the computation will finish until after spending the resources, both time and compute.
 The best strategy we can offer to OSPREY designers is to start with the smallest possible version of the design and try to get the computation to finish.
-Then increase the size of the design incrementally until the design no longer finishes in a reasonable amount of time, or runs out of memory.
+Then increase the size of the design incrementally until the design no longer finishes in a reasonable amount of time or runs out of memory.

 In practice, regardless of the design problem, a designer generally only has access to a fixed amount of computing resources, and is only patient enough to wait a week or two for results.
-COFFEE attempts to accomodate these realities in a couple ways.
+COFFEE attempts to accommodate these realities in a couple ways.
 First, the design of COFFEE handles the most memory-hungry operations (the conformation search) with a bounded-memory system called the NodeDB so that the computation can continue even when the memory allocated to the NodeDB has been exhausted.
-The tradeoff to using bounded memory is that after NodeDB runs out of memory, the free energy estimation loses precision.
-So the epsilon approximation is sacrificed for the convenience of having a more reliable compuation that can still provide a result even after running out of memory.
+The trade-off to using bounded memory is that after NodeDB runs out of memory, the free energy estimation loses precision.
+So the epsilon approximation is sacrificed for the convenience of having a computation that provides a result even after running out of memory.

 COFFEE also maintains partial results during the computation in a database called SeqDB, so stopping the computation early will still provide useful results to the designer.
-Even with bounded-memory and early-stopping properties, COFFEE can't give the designer any useful predictions for now long or how many resources a design computation will need to reach a desired precision, but those properties take much of the gambling out of designs because the computation will (barring any bugs in the code) end with a concrete result that might be still precise enough to be useful too.
+Even with bounded-memory and early-stopping properties, COFFEE can't give the designer any useful predictions for how long or how many resources a design computation will need to reach a desired precision, but those properties take much of the gambling out of designs because the computation will (barring any bugs in the code) end with a concrete result that might be still precise enough to be useful too.
 So designers can start designs using COFFEE knowing the effort won't be